nickbrandt/GitLab/doc/integration/elasticsearch.md

 fixed the cause of the failure, click "Retry migration", and the migration will be scheduled to be retried in the background.

+### All migrations must be finished before doing a major upgrade

+Before doing a major version upgrade of GitLab you should have completed all migrations that exist up until the latest minor version before that major version.
+If you have halted migrations these will need to be resolved and [retried](#retry-a-halted-migration) before proceeding with a major version upgrade.
+Read more about [upgrading to a new major version](../update/index.md#upgrading-to-a-new-major-version).

 ## GitLab Advanced Search Rake tasks

 Rake tasks are available to: